-Join Dan Violet Sagmiller for an in-depth discussion in this video Create building, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Create building, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Right now, even when the base…is following around the mouse.…The mouse is still fully operational.…Also you can't add the base.…In this video, we'll prevent other mouse operations…when our next click will place the base.…And we'll also place the base.…To start out with, I'm going to the Scripts folder…and then I'm going to edit MouseManager.…In MouseManager, since this is a manager,…I want to make it statically available.…Something so all my other classes can easily get to this…to enable it and disable it.…